syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>PageUp</kbd>
 </td>
 <td>
-The SfDataGrid will be scrolled to previous set of rows that are not displayed in view, including the row that is partially displayed.
-If selection is applied to any row, pressing PageUp moves the selection to the first row of the next set of rows when having SelectionMode is Single.
+SfDataGrid will be scrolled to the previous set of rows that are not displayed in view including the partially displayed row.
+If the selection is applied to any row, pressing PageUp will move selection to the first row of the next set of rows when the SelectionMode is Single.
 </td>
 </tr>
 <tr>